 Important!
-If someone (e.g. a trading platform) asks you to create a Cryptopay account to work with their company, this might be a serious safety concern.
+If someone (e.g. a trading platform) asks you to create a Cryptopay account and become a user to work with their company, this might be a serious safety concern.
 Please note that Cryptopay is not a trading platform, nor do we partner with any such companies.

 Why fraudsters favour crypto platforms?
 The answer might lie in the nature of cryptocurrency transactions.
 They are irreversible.
 Once you press the Confirm button to send your money to another platform (e.g. 'for trade'), we won't be able to revert the transaction, nor refund it.

 Always properly research the trading platform in question before you provide third parties with any documents or send them any money.
 A good rule of thumb is: if something sounds too good to be true, it probably is.

 If we believe you might have fallen victim to fraud, we will immediately take actions to protect your account and contact you to offer assistance.

 Remember: What makes any fraud prevention system effective is the joint effort of both the company and the customer.
 Stay vigilant!

 If you suspect that third parties might have access to your funds or personal information, be sure to contact us immediately using our official channels: